TYPE DESIGN INFORMATION PAGE last updated on Fri Mar 7 21:47:23 EST 2014

 Counterpoint Type Studio

 Established in 2013 by Hollywood, CA-based Jason Walcott (JAW Fonts, Jukebox Type), b.
-1971, Michigan, it started marketing fonts in that same year.
-The first batch included Raspberry Jam (a delightfully curly display face), Profiterole (a feminine pastry shop script), and Califunkia (pure psychedelia).
+1971, Michigan, Counterpoint Type Studio started marketing fonts in that same year.
+The first batch included India Ink (2013), Raspberry Jam (a delightfully curly display face), Profiterole (a feminine pastry shop script), and Califunkia (pure psychedelia), and Domani CP (a faithful digital revival of an old photo-typositing face called ITC Didi.
+Originally designed by Herb Lubalin and Tom Carnese, Domani brings to life a font that has been somewhat neglected by the digital era until now).
 [Google] [MyFonts] [More] ⦿

 Designer (b.
 1958) in Ann Arbor, MI, of Illinois Block (2013, athletic lettering), Nebraska (2013, athletic lettering), Castle Rock (2013) and Illini Spike (2013, a spurred athletic lettering font).
 [Google] [More] ⦿